wboedijono/bootcamp/README.md

 - Update the remote_user value to the defined Azure VM's administrator username in /etc/ansible/ansible.cfg

 - Run the playbook, and navigate to the status of Play Recap, navigate to ELK machine(via SSH) and run "sudo docker ps", and navigate to http://52.231.202.32:5601 to check that the installation worked as expected.
 - To run playbook for filebeat and metricbeat, the above steps have fullfilled a few part of basic requirements.
 For examples, the ansible.cfg and hosts.
-The Filebeat-config.yml and metricbeat-config.yml need to be adjusted (as shown below) then copy them into /etc/ansible/files, so then they will be copied by the playbook into the VM which need the agent.
+The Filebeat-config.yml and metricbeat-config.yml need to be adjusted (as shown below) then centralize them into /etc/ansible/files, so then they will get copied by the playbook into the VM which need the agent.
+(Below are the details of ELK Server for the agent where to fetch the stats or the metrics)
   ```
   output.elasticsearch:
   hosts: ["10.1.0.4:9200"]